Find out about the currency used in Bali, payment forms, the exchange rate, and how to exchange money.

 Exchanging money

 We recommend withdrawing money directly from ATMs, that way you won't have to travel with large amounts of cash.
-The usual fee for withdrawing money in foreign currency is 4%.
+The foreign ATM fee can vary from 1-3%.

 Exchange rate